Wildchild9/QuickCombine/README.md

 ## Publishers

 #### `Async`
-The `Async` publisher allows you to easily work with asyncronous code that can produce more than one value over time.
+The `Async` publisher allows you to easily work with asynchronous code that can produce more than one value over time.
 ```swift
 Async<String> { promise in
     promise("a")